KaiG04/taskly/README.md

 # Taskly 📝
+This is my first django project!
+Any help / suggestions please send!
 Taskly is a Django-based task management app that supports user authentication, board and task management, and automated task reminders via Celery.

 ## 🚀 Features